 How many questions are on the Examination?

-There currently are 194 questions on the Examination, however only 140 are scored.
-The remaining are beta questions being tested for possible inclusion on future versions of the Examination.
+There currently are 132 scored questions on the Examination.
+However, there are also beta questions being tested for possible inclusion on future versions of the Examination.

 Why are there beta questions?